akarshkumar0101/Flixster/README.md

 <img src="https://github.com/akarshkumar0101/Flixster/blob/master/Flixster%20Part%202%20Recording.gif?raw=true" width=250><br>

 ### Notes
-Had to learn to use TMDB API to find the correct movies.
-Had to learn constraints in order to craft the app for all devices.
-Had to show ratings bar.
+Learned to use TMDB API to find the correct movies and learned constraints in order to craft the app for all devices.
+Found way to show ratings bar.

 ---